nehemiaobati/appbackup/README.md

 REST API Interaction: The bot's internal "API component" handles all signed and unsigned REST API calls to Binance for operations like placing orders, fetching balances, and setting leverage.

+#### API Component

+`makeRequestWithRetry()`: This is the new, central workhorse for all critical Binance API calls (e.g., placing, canceling, or querying orders).
+It encapsulates the intelligent error classification (Benign, Temporary, Fatal) and the retry logic for temporary failures, ensuring robust and resilient API interactions.
+Higher-level functions now rely on the promise rejection from this method to trigger their safety procedures.

 Database (MySQL/MariaDB): The database is critical for persistence and state management, storing configurations, encrypted API keys, and comprehensive logs of all orders, AI interactions, and runtime statuses.

 AI Integration: The bot's internal "AI service component" manages communication with the Gemini AI, including prompt construction, API requests, and response parsing.